EvanDotPro/evanbotpro/README.md

 ### Installation

-- Install node.js.
+- Install node.js and npm.
 - Install and start redis.
 - Clone this repository.
-- Copy `.env-default` to `.env` and set the appropriate values.
+- Copy `.env-default` to `.env` and set the appropriate values (see below).
+- Run `npm install` to install the dependencies.
-- Run `node ./app.js`
+- Run `node ./app.js` to start the bot.

 ### Environment Variables (.env)